GICHD/geocheck/README.md

   - duplicate information (polygon, point, point or polygon id)
   - distance between points in a polygon

+The SQL script drop_views.sql can be used to remove all views from IMSMAng.

 ## Views available
 There are 2 types of views:
   - Geo Check: they provides identified issues that need to be looked at.